mirhamasala/chevron/readme.md

 *Q: In your real project, did you draw the chevron using CSS?*

-A: In my real project I used a Font Awesome chevron <https://fontawesome.com/icons/chevron-right?style=solid>
+A: In my real project I used a Font Awesome chevron <https://fontawesome.com/icons/chevron-right?style=solid>.

-I normally wouldn’t draw a lot with CSS, I’d use an SVG in that case (you can also manipulate those with CSS/JavaScript) if you do want to draw with CSS then you can find a few basic shapes here, but they’re always a bit hacky <https://css-tricks.com/the-shapes-of-css/>
+I normally wouldn’t draw a lot with CSS, I’d use an SVG in that case (you can also manipulate those with CSS/JavaScript).

+If you do want to draw with CSS then you can find a few basic shapes here, but they’re always a bit hacky <https://css-tricks.com/the-shapes-of-css/>

-Q: Any details that caught your attention while looking at my code?
+*Q: Any details that caught your attention while looking at my code?
 Naming?
-Use of selectors?
+Use of selectors?*

-A:Your code is fine, it’s quite an improvement in terms of structure in comparison to what you showed me earlier.
+A: Your code is fine, it’s quite an improvement in terms of structure in comparison to what you showed me earlier.
 I don’t really have any remarks in this, the only thing I noticed is that you used `-webkit-transform: rotate(90deg);` instead of just `transform: rotate(90deg);`

 ## Resources
 [Can I have an onclick effect in CSS?](https://stackoverflow.com/questions/13630229/can-i-have-an-onclick-effect-in-css)